Remove from Favorites Add to Favorites Remove from Favorites Add to Favorites

 A cluttered pantry doesn’t serve you if you can’t see what you have in there.
 One of the biggest culprits is half-opened packages of dry goods, which are hard to store and let food go stale quickly.
 You don’t have to shell out tons of money for a gorgeous matched set of storage containers to solve the problem (though we love their tidy look)—just get in the habit of washing and keeping glass food jars as you empty them.
 To remove the labels, soak for several hours in hot water with 1 teaspoon dish soap and 2 teaspoons baking soda to every cup of water.
 You’ll have a container for your every need soon enough, and you’ll always be able to see what you have to cook with.

 Then, do as chefs do and get in the habit of labeling everything.
-Keep a Sharpie and a roll of painter’s tape in the kitchen, and label jars and food containers with the date it was first opened.
-This helps you see at a glance how long that carton of chicken broth or jar of marinara in the fridge has been open—and, a result, when it’s time to say goodbye.
+Keep a Sharpie and a roll of painter’s tape in the kitchen, and label every jar and food container with the date it was first opened.
+This helps you see at a glance how long that carton of chicken broth or jar of marinara in the fridge has been open—and, as a result, when it’s time to say goodbye.
 Spices and dried herbs’ flavors fade over time, so be sure to do this with your spice rack, too, and replace any that are more than a year old.

 store your pantry ingredients